-With the support of Casey Family Programs, Generations United is continuing to build the Grandfamilies Advocacy Network Demonstration (GrAND).
-GrAND consists of a select group of kinship caregivers from key states who have a range of expertise and personal experience as relatives who have raised children when their parents have been unable to raise them.
+With the support of Casey Family Programs, Generations United built and manages the GrAND Voices network, a select group of kinship caregivers from around the country who have a range of expertise and personal experience as grandparents and other relatives who have raised children when their parents have been unable to raise them.

 What's the purpose of GRAND Voices?

 GrAND is designed to ensure there are strong caregiver voices in shaping programs, policies and strategies that result in better outcomes for children and families.
-GrAND advocates promote improvements to the child welfare system and other supportive services both inside and outside of the child welfare system.
+GrAND Voices promote improvements to the child welfare system and other supportive services both inside and outside of the child welfare system.

 - Advocate on behalf of kinship caregivers at the federal, state and local levels